SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

   >  Please do not install this module to the **%Windir%\System32\WindowsPowerShell\v1.0\Modules** directory as this is reserved for modules that ship with Windows.

 ## 2. How-to
+1. Launch the PowerShell console and type **Import-Module TeamsPhoneSoftwareUpdater**
+2. This will prompt for you to sign in to your account using MFA.
+3.

 ## Page info